Indemos/Canvas/README.md

 * Bar - polygon
 * Area - polygon
 * Arrow - polygon
-* Candle - OHLC box, a mix of a line and a rectangle polygon
+* Candle - OHLC box, a mix of a line and a polygon
+* HeatMap - polygon

 To add new chart types, e.g. `Error Bars` or `Bubbles`, implement `IGroupModel` interface.